mssreekala4u/retail-sales-analysis-sql/README.md

 Goal: Group products into cost buckets (Budget, Mid-Range, Premium, Luxury).
 SQL Highlight: Used CASE logic to "bin" data and analyze which price bracket is most profitable.

-  Key Insights
+  Key Insights-
 Customer Concentration: The top 5% of customers generate 42% of total revenue, suggesting a high dependency on a small segment.
 Seasonality: Product Category Bikes sees a 30% spike in November, whereas Category Accessories has remained stagnant for three quarters.
 Retention: Customers who make a second purchase within 30 days are 5x more likely to become long-term loyalists.
 Growth: Year-to-date cumulative sales are trending 8% higher than the previous fiscal year.

-How to Use
+How to Use-
 Clone this repository.
 Run the 01_database_setup.sql in your SQL environment (PostgreSQL/MySQL/SQL Server).
 Execute the analysis scripts in order to see the results.